Last week, we began a sermon series about Prayer.

 The problem is that the guy doesn’t have any food to give to his visitors.
 He didn’t know they were coming.
-They didn’t text him in advanced and its midnight and nothing’s open.
-He can’t just run down to 7-eleven to pick up some taquitos and diet coke because there isn’t a 7-eleven and there’s no late night pizza delivery service in town.
+They didn’t text him in advanced and its midnight and nothing’s open and there’s no late-night pizza delivery service in town.

 So the next thing you know, this guy finds himself in a shameful position.

 What was he gonna do?
-Well, he’s gonna go to his neighbor’s house and make his problem their problem . . . maybe you have some friends like that.
+Well, he’s gonna go to his neighbor’s house and make his problem their problem . . . maybe you have some neighbors like that.